sschoedel/Dog/index.md

 ![Quad_V1](/Images/V1/Quadruped_V1_big.jpg)

-Three versions of my quadruped design currently exist.
+<p>Three versions of my quadruped design currently exist.
 The first was made with the goal of creating a walking dog robot with minimal controls and autonomy.
 The second improved on the design by reorganizing the electronics and actuators and adding a microprocessor.
-The third version was redesigned to reduce weight as well as house more sensors and a cheaper microprocessor.
+The third version was redesigned to reduce weight as well as house more sensors and a cheaper microprocessor.</p>

 ### Markdown